COMPOSING IS THE WAY I explore the imagination, my way to invent and share delicate aural spaces.

 My compositions have been described as “colorful…darkly atmospheric” (New York Times), “hypnotic” (mainlypiano.com), and “incredibly soft, beautiful, and delicate” (Computer Music Journal).

-I am active as a collaborator in a range of musical styles, including with my sleepy rock/ ambient project Bell Monks; with the heavy metal band Realmbuilder; with synth-duo Binary Reptile; as a laptop composer/ improviser with Skewed and Such and Sonict; and most recently as co–composer with S. Craig Zahler for the music and songs in his films, Bone Tomahawk, Brawl In Cell Block 99, and Dragged Across Concrete.
+I am active as a collaborator in a range of musical styles, including with my sleepy rock/ ambient project Bell Monks; with the heavy metal band Realmbuilder; with the noise duo MIndscrubber; with synth-duo Binary Reptile; as a laptop composer/ improviser with Skewed and Such and Sonict; and more recently as co-composer with S. Craig Zahler for the music and songs in his films, Bone Tomahawk, Brawl In Cell Block 99, and Dragged Across Concrete.